Sokkeldirektoratet

 1. before the measuring system is used for the first time,

-(3) An application for consent pursuant to the second paragraph shall contain information demonstrating that the measuring system complies with these regulatory requirements.
+(3) An application for consent pursuant to the second paragraph shall contain information demonstrating that the measuring system complies with the requirements of these regulations.

 Section 95.